-Each director of the Company received; (i) an annual retainer fee paid by a grant of share options determined by formula using a notional cash value of \$15,000 divided by the fair value of the exercise price of the share option to be granted in lieu of cash; (ii) meeting fees of \$500 cash per meeting for each Board and committee of the Board meeting attended except in the case of the audit committee, which was \$750 per meeting; and (iii) reimbursement from the Company for all reasonable travel expenses incurred in connection with Board or committee of the Board meetings.
-Directors who were NEO of the Company did not receive meeting fees in connection with their participation in meetings of the Board or Committees on which they served.
-In addition, an annual retainer was paid by a grant of share options on the same formula basis as the annual board retainer for each committee of the Board with a notional cash value of \$2,500 per member for each committee appointment and a notional cash value of \$5,000 for a committee chair with the exception of the audit committee chair who received a notional cash value of \$7,500.
+Each director of the Company received; (i) an annual retainer fee paid by a grant of share options determined by formula using a notional cash value of \$15,000 divided by the value of a single share option calculated using a Black-Scholes option value model; (ii) meeting fees of \$500 cash per meeting for each Board and committee of the Board meeting attended except in the case of the Audit Committee, which was \$750 per meeting; and (iii) reimbursement from the Company for all reasonable travel expenses incurred in connection with Board or committee of the Board meetings.
+Directors who were NEO of the Company did not receive meeting fees in connection with their participation in meetings of the Board or committees on which they served.
+In addition, an annual retainer was paid by a grant of share options on the same formula basis as the annual Board retainer for each committee of the Board with a notional cash value of \$2,500 per member for each committee appointment and a notional cash value of \$5,000 for a committee chair with the exception of the Audit Committee chair who received a notional cash value of \$7,500.